Tag: US

 US, UK, and EU will sign world’s first AI pact

-The US, UK, and EU will soon sign the world’s first legally binding artificial intelligence (AI) pact, taking a major step in AI governance.
+US, UK, and EU will soon sign the world’s first legally binding AI pact, taking a major step in AI governance.
 Fifty-seven nations developed this agreement, which focuses on how AI impacts human rights.
-The Council of Europe, a human rights organization, announced that nations can sign the pact on Thursday, according to Reuters.
-Countries adopted the AI Convention in May after years of negotiation.
-The agreement aims to promote responsible AI innovation while ensuring the technology respects basic human rights.
+Council of Europe, a human rights organization, announced that nations can sign AI pact on Thursday, according to Reuters.
+Countries adopted AI Convention in May after years of negotiation.
+Agreement aims to promote responsible AI innovation while ensuring technology respects basic human rights.
 As AI becomes more widespread, this convention seeks to balance progress with ethical considerations.
 Britain’s justice minister, Shabana Mahmood, praised the convention.
-She stated that it ensures AI can be harnessed without compromising fundame...
+She stated that it ensures AI can be harnessed without compromising fundamental values like human rights and rule of law. ...

 US Grants Moderna $176 Million to Develop Bird Flu Vaccine